 We acknowledge that our responsibilities extend beyond our duties to our clients, to our relationship with fellow appraisers, to our professional organizations, our profession at large, and to our community.

-We subscribe to a policy of Continuing Education and the Voluntary Recertification Program.
-We are granted membership in this organization because we pledge to uphold the Code of Ethics, Standards of Professional Practice, and Code of Conduct contained herein and the Uniform Standards of Professional Appraisal Practice as promulgated by the Appraisal Foundation.
+We are granted membership in this organization because we pledge to uphold the Code of Ethics and Standards of Professional Practice and Conduct contained herein, and the Uniform Standards of Professional Appraisal Practice as promulgated by the Appraisal Foundation.

 CODE OF ETHICS